 Shipping your products in smaller boxes can save you money on DIM weight pricing, too.
 DIM weight is a calculation that all the major carriers use to incorporate size into their price structure.
-Using the DIM weight formula, a 5-pound package could be charged as if it weighed 6, 7, or even 10 or more pounds because of the size of the box.
+Your carrier may charge a 5-pound package like it’s 6 lbs., 7 lbs., or more if the box size triggers the DIM weight formula.

-DIM weight pricing mostly affects large and lightweight or fragile products.
+DIM weight pricing primarily affects large and lightweight or fragile products.
 A small product packed in a big box with a lot of infill stuffed around it is a DIM weight fail.
 This style of packing can increase your eCommerce shipping costs.
 It may feel more secure to ship your orders with lots of padding.
-However, in most cases, even fragile products can be safely shipped with minimal infill, if they are properly boxed and packed.
+Typically, you can ship even fragile products safely with minimal infill when properly boxed and packed.

 Even if you can’t avoid DIM weight pricing, you can reduce your DIM factor.
-Pack your products in the smallest boxes they can safely ship in.
+Pack your products in the smallest boxes they can safely ship in, and you will see your average shipping costs come down.
 Work with your fulfillment warehouse to find better ways to package your products to avoid DIM weight charges.